 - Amendment #2 Signed and Restate 403 (b) Retirement Plan

-• Once you join the retirement plan, your contributions will continue and roll-over from year to year as long as you are teaching.
+- Once you join the retirement plan, your contributions will continue and roll-over from year to year as long as you are teaching.
+However, it is recommended that you complete a new Salary Reduction Agreement form prior to the start of each applicable semester.

 As required by the Department of Labor, please see the 2012 Summary Annual Reports (SAR) for the Pace University Defined Contribution Retirement Plan.